Premier destination for Asian travel

 Icons of the vertical city

-From the historic trams climbing steep slopes to the serene monasteries hiding giant bronze Buddhas, every corner reveals a distinct layer of history blending seamlessly with modern innovation.
+Historic trams scale steep slopes near serene monasteries housing giant bronze Buddhas, as every corner reveals rich history blending with modern architecture and luxury shopping.

 The Peak Tram